You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 Building your own website can be a reliable source of passive income.

 However, by building your own website, you gain more control over what you sell and how much money you make.
+It’s one of the best beginner passive income ideas as there are a variety of tools to help you create a website (no coding required).
+You can then spruce it up by adding a theme, logo, and other UI elements.
 Ultimately, your success lies in your hands, enabling you to take your brand wherever you want it to go.

 Software engineer and Flipped Coding Owner Milecia McGregor earns passive income by helping people become web developers.
 She shares, “I have an online class that people pay for every month and they learn all the front-end development languages and I add new material every month.
 My biggest win with this class so far was when one of my students got their first web developer job.
 They came back and thanked me so much that it gave me a happiness I hadn’t experienced before.
 I’m planning to get 200 students in my class this year and help them all get that first paying gig.”